daizoru/node-evolve/README.md

 It works by mutating JavaScript ASTs, using random mutations over trees and nodes, and a set of rules to constrain mutations to specific patterns and parts of your code.

-That said, please don't use it mindlessly! there is absolutely no guarantees your program will still work after mutation, therefore your really should use a higher-level genetic algorithm library on top of it.
+That said, please don't use it mindlessly! there is absolutely no guarantee that your program will still work after mutation, therefore your really should use a higher-level genetic algorithm library on top of it, to have a true selection and evolution mecanism.

 ## Examples